Lep333/All-league-scenarios/README.md

 ## Warning
 Be careful when trying to process high amount of probabilities.
 My system crashed around 2^23 possibilities (with 16GB RAM).

-Also I forgot to add a file so some unittests dont find a file and fail :3.
 ## Setup
 Clone the repository, cd in to the repository and install the requirements with: